 - Local transport: Subway, bus and train systems run through major centres.
 Coaches, trains and planes are available to travel between states.

 Top USA travel deals

 Valid on flights until 31 October.
-Sample fares include Perth to Krabi for $624 return, Melbourne to Beijing from $693 return and Perth to Copenhagen from $1110 return.
+Sample fares include Perth to Hong Kong for $607 return, Brisbane to Bangkok for $629 return.
 Destinations include Thailand, Vietnam, Cambodia, Myanmar, China, Hong Kong, India, Pakistan, Italy, Iran, Denmark, Belgium, Italy, Germany, France, Russia, UK, UAE and Oman.

 Up to 50% off day tours and activities in Thailand